YeabsiraTibebu/Telecom_Data_Analysis/README.md

 **Task-1:
 Overview of the user's behavior on those applications:**
-  1. Aggregate per-user information in the column
-      a.
-Number of xDR(data sessions Detail Record)
+  1. Aggregate per-user information in the column Number of xDR(data sessions Detail Record), Session duration,
-      b.
-Session duration
-      c.
-Total download and upload data
+      Total download and upload data,
-      d.
       Total data volume (in Bytes) during the session for each application
   2. Conduct an EDA on those data and communicate useful insights.

 **Task-2: